ApeWorX/ape/docs/plugins.rst

 Plugin Writing Quickstart
 *************************
-Use this project template https://github.com/ApeWorX/project-template as a reference for developing a plugin.
+Use this `project template <https://github.com/ApeWorX/project-template>`_ as a reference for developing a plugin.
 Note: this template is designed for 2nd class plugins so not everything may apply.
-The template may be good to follow if you want to keep your plugin of similar quality to plugins developed by ApeWorx.
+The template may be good to follow if you want to keep your plugin of similar quality to plugins developed by ApeWorX.
-Here is an example compiler plugin: https://github.com/apeworx/ape-solidity
+See `the Solidity plugin <https://github.com/apeworx/ape-solidity>`_ as an example of a compiler implementations.

 Overall architecture flow